 On UNIX systems, you'll want to update the first line to point to the

-output of which perl
+output of which perl and mark it executable

-(chmod +x xre
+(chmod +x xre).

-I keep mine in ~/bin/
+I keep mine in ~/bin/, which is in my PATH.

 xre [OPTION] COMMAND PERLEXPR [list of strings]